ray-project/ray/doc/source/data/monitoring-your-workload.rst

    context.verbose_stats_logs = True

-By enabling verbosity there are a few more outputs added:
+By enabling verbosity Ray Data adds a few more outputs:

 * **Extra metrics**: Operators, executors, etc. can add to this dictionary of various metrics.
 There is some duplication of stats between the default output and this dictionary, but for advanced users provides more insight into